keboola/connection-docs/components/extractors/database/sqldb/index.md

 The MySQL database server enables [MySQL Network Compression](https://dev.mysql.com/doc/refman/5.7/en/group-replication-message-compression.html).
 Pros and cons of this feature are quite well discussed on [StackOverflow](https://stackoverflow.com/questions/2506460/when-should-i-use-mysql-compressed-protocol).

+### PgSQL Encryption
+The PgSQL database server also supports encrypting the whole database communication using SSL Certificates.
+See the [official guide](http://www.postgresql.cn/docs/9.5/ssl-tcp.html) for instructions on setting it up.

 ### MS SQL Server Advanced Mode
 The SQL Server export uses the [BCP utility](https://docs.microsoft.com/en-us/sql/tools/bcp-utility?view=sql-server-2017) to export data.
 For this reason, if you are writing advanced mode queries, you have to quote the values of non-numeric columns (text, datetime, etc.), so that the selected